Revolutionary-Technology-Company/ConfigServer-Security-Firewall-CSF/README.md

 **Step 2:**

+Please read licensing before installing Revolutionary Technology software suites.

+CSF 2.15.07 is licensed as a commercial application.

+For educational institutions, CSF 2.15.07 is classified as an "ENTERPRISE SALE".

+CSF 2.15.07 installation files on GitHub are for integrity verification, prior to purchase.

+By installing CSF 2.15.07, you have agreed to purchase a license.

-Pay me on PayPal after trialing CSF 2.15.07.
+Pay me on PayPal after installing CSF 2.15.07.

-I need a tip of at least $30 to manually process PayPal.me orders. https://www.paypal.biz/hweb12312
+I need a tip of at least $30 to manually process PayPal.me orders.

+https://www.paypal.biz/hweb12312